 1. Break up complex models into multi-chapter tours.

-2. Minimize the number of labels in each chapter (we recommend 5 or fewer) to reduce visual clutter and help learners focus on only the most essential concepts.
+2. Minimize the number of labels in each chapter (we recommend 5 or fewer).

 Align text with corresponding visuals